-STEM Like Me recognizes diverse scholars in STEM fields that look like students in today’s classrooms.
-Every week we will be adding a new STEM professional to our list to highlight the great people practicing science and engineering.
+STEM Like Me Stories recognize diverse scholars in STEM fields that look like students in today’s classrooms.
+We continuously add new stories of STEM professionals to highlight the great people practicing science and engineering.
 If you have an idea of someone you think the STEM Center could feature, please contact us.

 Anthropologists Like Me